-The responsibility for the installation of the equipment is shared between the Utility and the Project Developer, with the Project Developer generally installing all of the equipment on its side of the PCC, including instrument transformers, cabinets, conduits, and mounting surfaces.
-The Utility, or its agents, shall install the meters, recorders, and communication links.
-The Utility will endeavor to coordinate the installation of these items with the Project Developer's schedule.
+The responsibility for installation of the equipment is shared between the Utility and the Project Developer.
+The Project Developer may be required to install some of the metering equipment on its side of the PCC, including instrument transformers, cabinets, conduits, and mounting surfaces.
+The Utility, shall install the meters and communication links.
+The Utility will endeavor to coordinate the installation of these items with the Project Developer's schedule during normal scheduled business hours.